-- 1. Know your customers

-- 2. Measure the asset value of each customer

 - 3. Manage acquisition

 - 4. Manage retention

 - 5. Manage add-on selling

-- 6. Balance acquisition, retention and add-on selling
+- Balance acquisition, retention and add-on selling

 - 7. Manage customer portfolios

 - 8. Tailor the marketing mix

-As marketing becomes ascendant in the business constellation - it becomes arguably the main driver of customer equity - and shareholder value.
+As marketing becomes ascendant in the business constellation, it becomes arguably the main driver of customer equity - and shareholder value.
 The support for this view is growing.
-The MSI report makes the point.
-"Increasingly, top management is demanding that marketing view its ultimate purpose as contributing to the enhancement of financial returns."7
+The MSI report makes the point: "Increasingly, top management is demanding that marketing view its ultimate purpose as contributing to the enhancement of financial returns."
+8

 This widens the scope of what is expected of marketing.
-However, the scope of marketing is already expanding by leaps and bounds, because another new skill set requirement has emerged for marketers - the need to be savvy in the use of technologies - especially analytical CRM.
+However, the scope of marketing is already expanding by leaps and bounds, because another new skill set requirement has emerged for marketers - the need to be savvy in the use of technologies, especially analytical CRM.

 Thus, the 'quiet revolution' gains momentum as technology evolves, and enlightened senior managers and marketers learn the power and promise of analytical technology tools.
-Soon, the new golden rule of business will be: 'Whoever understands and manages customer equity best, wins.'
+Soon, the new golden rule of business will be: "Whoever understands and manages customer equity best, wins."